JoshLee242/Joshua-Lee_BlueStampPortfolio/index.md

 # What I Learned at BSE and What I Hope to Learn in the Future

 During my time at BSE, one of the most valuable things I learned was how to code using Arduino.
-Before this camp, I had no prior experience with programming, but now I have a solid understanding of the basics of C++ and a much deeper appreciation for the complexity behind coding projects.
+Before this camp, I had no prior experience with programming but now I have a solid understanding of the basics of coding and a much deeper appreciation for the complexity behind coding projects.
 I also gained hands-on experience working with components like the L298N motor driver and the HC-05 Bluetooth module.
 These were completely new to me at the start, but I can now explain the function of each port and how they contribute to the overall performance of my robot.
 Looking ahead, I hope to improve my coding skills and develop a deeper understanding of how each line of code affects a robot.